tabatkins/roll/README.md

 	If `target` is a function, calls it on each face, and counts how many times the function returns a truthy value.

 	For example, `Roll.nd(5, 10).count(x=>x>=8)`
-  	counts how many faces on each possibly roll of a 5d10 are 8 or higher (matching how to count successes on a World of Darkness dice pool), returning a roll with the chance of 0-5 successes.
+  	counts how many faces on each possible roll of a 5d10 are 8 or higher (matching how to count successes on a World of Darkness dice pool), returning a roll with the chance of 0-5 successes.
   	`Roll.nd(8, 6).count(6)` will count how many times a 6 shows up